High-tech-digital-modules/inlaserworld_engine/docs/docs/engine_api/chest_engine.md

 ### Params
 {: .no_toc }
-- **** State - new state of automatic laser control, 1 is enabled, 0 is disabled
+- **State** - new state of automatic laser control, 1 is enabled, 0 is disabled

-		 @retval None

 ---
 ## ENGINE_setLaserFlashing